 Intangible Assets: Intangible assets consist of goodwill, patient charts and certain covenants not to compete.
 The goodwill represents an intangible asset to RPCIO that has an indefinite life, therefore, in accordance with accounting principles generally accepted in the United States of America, is not subject to amortization, but instead is subject to an impairment test.
 RPCIO performs an impairment test at least annually, unless events occur which would necessitate an impairment analysis to be performed more frequently.
-No impairment was identified as of March 31, 2024.
+No impairment was identified as of March 31, 2025 and 2024.
 Patient charts and the covenants not to compete represent intangible assets with finite lives of 3 years.
 Amortization is provided on the straight-line method over the lives of the assets.
-All patient charts and covenants not to compete were fully amortized as of March 31, 2023.
+All patient charts and covenants not to compete have been fully amortized.